1. What is the difference between ADtoolkit Common Properties and AD Attributes?

 Yes, ADtoolkit provides a Reset User Passwords operation for this.
 From the Home View, select the users whose passwords to update, and run the Modify tool.
 From the Modify Password operation in Security group, you can set passwords to either a static password or a random password following a set of rules defined by clicking the Edit Password Options link.

-If you wish to import a list of users and passwords, you may do so with a CSV file containing columns with the users' names and new passwords.
+If you wish to import a list of users and passwords, you may do so by running the Import User Changes tool with with a CSV file containing 1 or more columns with which to identify the users and a column with new passwords.

 3. In the Modify Users tool and the Add Users Tool in the Security operation, what do the options mean: “Password not required” and “Password required via group policy”?